swaroopg92/penpa-edit/README.md

 ## Current functions

+### Board types
+* Square
+	* Rows: Row size, Number of rows in your puzzle
+	* Columns: Column size, Number of columns in your puzzle
+	* White Space:
+		* Over: Number of empty rows from the top.
+They are removed from the Row Size.
+		* Under: Number of empty rows from the bottom.
+They are removed from the Row Size.
+		* Left: Number of empty columns from the left.
+They are removed from the Column Size.
+		* Right: Number of empty columns from the right.
+They are removed from the Column Size.
+	* Example: If you want grid size of 9x9 and 3 empty rows and columns on either side.
+Then you neet set Rows - 15, Columns - 15, Over - 3, Under - 3, Left - 3, Right -3
+* Hexagon
+	* Side
+	* White Space: Side
+* Triangle
+	* Side
+	* White Space: Border
+* Pyramid
+	* Side
+	* White Space: Border
+* Cube
+	* Side
+* Sudoku
+	* Diagonal \
+	* Diagonal /
+	* Skyscraper/Little Killer
+	* Sandwich
+* Kakuro
+	* Rows
+	* Columns

 ### Surface
 * Fill cells.
 Select a color by style.
 (Nurikabe, Iceburn, Shakashaka etc.)
 * In Dark grey mode only, click twice to get a green square.